top of page

 After the Initial Heal

-Most tattoos take 2-4 weeks to fully heal.
-At this time, if you notice any lines that did not fully saturate, or color that has become patchy, reach out to me and ask for a touch up.
+After the tattoo is fully healed, if you notice any lines that did not fully saturate, or color that has become patchy, reach out to me and ask for a touch up.
 All touch up sessions are free within the first year of getting your tattoo to ensure a good long-term tattoo.
-Everyone heals differently, at different timelines.
-If your tattoo takes a bit longer to heal or does not take a certain color well the first time, just let me know and I will make sure you love your tattoo just as much as when you first got it.
+Just let me know if you feel like you need one, and I will make sure you love your tattoo just as much as when you first got it.

 bottom of page